awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-create-iterate-pattern-section.md

 In this tutorial, you implement a design pattern that uses a state machine and an AWS Lambda function to iterate a loop a specific number of times\.

-This implementation helps you break up large tasks, or long\-running executions, into smaller chunks\.
-You can use a similar implementation to periodically end and restart a long\-running execution\.
-This can help you avoid exceeding service limits for AWS Step Functions, AWS Lambda, or other AWS services\.
+Use this design pattern any time you need to keep track of the number of loops in a state machine\.
+This implementation can help you break up large tasks or long\-running executions into smaller chunks, or to end an execution after a specific number of events\.
+You can use a similar implementation to periodically end and restart a long\-running execution to avoid exceeding service limits for AWS Step Functions, AWS Lambda, or other AWS services\.

-Before you begin, go through the [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial to familiarize yourself with using Lambda with Step Functions\.
+Before you begin, go through the [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial to ensure you have created the necessary IAM role, and are familiar with using Lambda and Step Functions together\.

 ## Step 1: Create a Lambda Function to Iterate a Count<a name="create-iterate-pattern-step-1"></a>

-Your Lambda function receives input values for `count`, `index`, and `step`\.
-Then it returns these values with an updated `index` and a Boolean named `continue`\.
+By using a Lambda function you can track the number of iterations of a loop in your state machine\.
+The following Lambda function receives input values for `count`, `index`, and `step`\.
+It returns these values with an updated `index` and a Boolean named `continue`\.
 The Lambda function sets `continue` to `true` if the `index` is less than `count`\.

 Your state machine then implements a `Choice` state that executes some application logic if `continue` is `true`, or exits if it is `false`\.

 ### To create the Lambda function<a name="create-iterate-pattern-create-lambda-function"></a>

-**Important**
-Ensure that your Lambda function is under the same AWS account as your state machine\.

 1. Sign in to the [Lambda console](https://console.aws.amazon.com/lambda/home), and then choose **Create function**\.